 KPS staff regularly teach and re-teach expected behaviour as a preventative strategy and at the point of need.
-Staff have participated in Professional Learning which has developed their ability to analyse behaviour data and plan for relevant behaviour instruction.
+Staff participate in Professional Learning which develops their ability to analyse behaviour data and plan for relevant behaviour instruction.
 Weekly PDHPE sessions align with the Department of Education's curriculum and focus on core concepts, including Child Protection, Drug Education, Road and Sun Safety and Peer Relations.
-Teachers also implement target lessons to meet behavioural needs and teach social and emotional needs explicitly through our Focus of the Fortnight.
+Teachers implement targeted lessons to meet behavioural needs and teach social and emotional needs explicitly through our Focus of the Fortnight.